mctrashmoney/project/README.md

 - created line graph of Number Recalls Over Time
 - created line graph of Yearly Recall Trends by Firm
 - created pie chart of Recalls by Top 10 Most Impacted States
--   -Sub pie charts of Class I, Class II, and Class III
+-   Sub pie charts of Class I, Class II, and Class III
 - created bar graphs of Number of Recalls by Classification and Year